arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 *(Please reference tickets / specification etc )*

-- [ ] There is a Github Issue reported by a Community User:
+- [ ] There is a GitHub Issue reported by a Community User:
 - [ ] There is an internal planning ticket:
 - [ ] There is a *JIRA Ticket number* (In case a customer was affected / involved):
 - [ ] There is a design document: